Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--02-character-reflection.md

+# 02 Working With Resource Tags

-# Point 2 of 9: 02 Character Reflection
+## Point 2 of 9: Character Reflection

-**Lab:** 02 Working With Resource Tags

-**Summary:** This section covers *02 character reflection* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Reflect on whether the character/team achieved their goal.
+Were there blockers, surprises, or lessons learned?